Billy Smith (rugby league, born 1942)

-William John Smith (born 12 July 1942 in Fremantle, Western Australia) is an Australian former rugby league footballer.
+William John Smith (12 July 1942 – 20 August 2026) was an Australian rugby league footballer.
 He was the leading in Australian rugby league during the late 1960s, and a keystone of the latter part of the St. George Dragons' eleven consecutive premiership victories between 1956 and 1966.
 He represented Australia in eighteen Tests and eight World Cup games between 1964 and 1970.
 He captained Australia in a World Cup game against Great Britain in 1970.

 Early life

 Born in Fremantle, Western Australia, the son of a Scottish fisherman, Smith grew up in Mortdale, New South Wales in the St George area.
-After playing rugby union and Australian rules football, he took to junior league early playing with Mortdale and the Renown club.
+After playing soccer, rugby union and Australian rules football, he took to junior league early playing with Mortdale and the Renown club.

 He starred in his junior football, was spotted by St. George talent scouts and was first graded at age 16.
 He played in third grade in 1959 for the Dragons before his father objected and he returned to Renown for two more seasons in the juniors.